 The result was the Palace at Stirling Castle.
 Work began in about 1538 and it is unlikely that James saw it in its complete form by the time of his death in December 1542, just six days after the birth of his daughter, Mary Queen of Scots in Linlithgow Palace.

-Completion of the Palace at Stirling fell instead to James' widow, Mary de Guise, and the resulting building is both remarkable and spectacular.
+Completion of the Palace at Stirling fell instead to James' widow, Marie de Guise, and the resulting building is both remarkable and spectacular.
 The Palace is in the form of a hollow square.

 At its centre is the paved area that has become known as the Lion's Den.
 The name probably comes from the importance of the lion in Scottish heraldry.
 An alternative theory that a lion given to James V in France in 1537 was housed here seems unlikely.